 A Note from Ms. Beth

-I am so excited to embark on another great year in the 4s classroom.
+I am so excited to embark on another great year at CHUP!
 I am looking forward to growing as an early childhood educator and learning right alongside my students!

 I strongly believe that one of the most important factors in a child’s development is family involvement.
 I am delighted to be part of a program that encourages family participation and fosters a sense of community within the school environment.
 As an alumni of a co-op preschool myself, I am excited to now be part of creating that same type of learning environment I enjoyed as a young child.

 Here at CHUP children will be given the opportunity to learn through play and exploration.
 They will be allowed the freedom to use their imaginations, create, experiment, problem solve and build relationships with their peers.
 A child’s “work” truly is and always should be PLAY.
 These experiences will expose children to math, science, literacy and other academic concepts in a meaningful way.
 The teachers and parents will provide support to allow each child the opportunity to grow, flourish and develop at their own pace.

 It is my personal goal that each child leaves our program having developed a true love of learning.
 I want them to be active learners who seek out knowledge, take pride in their skills and dream big.
 I want them to learn to respect themselves, others and the world around them.
 I hope for them to accept each other and to feel accepted.
 I want them to learn to work together and help each other.
 It is my hope that they will learn to express their emotions, thoughts and opinions in a constructive and respectful manner.
 These social/emotional and problem solving skills are just as important as any academic knowledge they gain.
 I truly hope that all students gain the confidence needed to take on life’s challenges and that they feel comfortable seeking out guidance when they need it.